raja543sekhar/Mantella/README.md

 npm install salp
 ```

-Most module bundlers support both `main` and the unofficial `module` field of Salp's `package.json`, which will automatically load the correct version depending on whether you use `import` (ES6 module)
+Most module bundler resolvers support both `main` and the unofficial `module` field of Salp's `package.json`, which will automatically load the correct version depending on whether you use `import` (ES6 module)

 ```js
 import salp from 'salp'